CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 1. **Binding Resources** - In order to update the state of grass blades on every frame, we create a storage buffer to maintain the grass data.
 We also pass information about how much time has passed in the simulation and the time since the last frame.

 2. **Applying natural forces** - We calculate the resultant force on each blade of grass when affected by gravity and wind.
 Considering the stiffness of each grass, a recovery force is also added which ensures that the grass does not fall on ground.
+A wave-based noise function determines the direction of the wind.

 3. **Culling Tests** - To optimize performance, we perform culling operations on our blades based on orientation, distance from camera and camera's field of view.
 The following table explains each effect.
 Refer the base paper for thresholds and calculations.